azamzow/Online-TImeSheet-Application/README.md

 ### WorkingKats
-WorkingKats is an application that is designed for Sam Houston students, but it can be implemented in any workplace or school.
+WorkingKats is a online employee time clock system.
+It is designed for Sam Houston students, but it can be implemented in any workplace or school.

 ***
 ## Why WorkingKats?